samschott/desktop-notifier/README.md

 * Clickable notifications (requires platform support)
 * Notifications with buttons (requires platform support)
 * Asyncio integration to execute callbacks on user interaction
-* Limit maximum number of notification shown for any app
+* Limit maximum number of notification shown in the notification history
 * Pure Python dependencies only, no extension modules

-## Installtion
+## Installation

 From PyPI: